 |Hillingdon Trail||19 miles (30 km)||Travel through North London along the Hillingdon trail and enjoy parkland, countryside and waterside walking along the Grand Union Canal.|

-The walk starts in Cranford Park and heads through the borough of Hillingdon passing West Ruislip and Harefield before finishing at Springwell Lock on the Grand Union Canal.
-There's much to enjoy on this walk including sections along the Grand Union Canal and the delightful Ruislip Lido.
+The walk starts in Cranford Country Park and heads through the borough of Hillingdon passing West Ruislip and Harefield before finishing at Springwell Lock on the Grand Union Canal.
+There's much to enjoy on this walk including sections along the Grand Union Canal, the Yeading Brook and the delightful Ruislip Lido.
 View Full Details>>

 |Hornchurch Country Park||2 miles (4 km)||Enjoy a walk or cycle through this large country park in Havering in the Ingrebourne Valley.
 Features in the park include the River Ingrebourne, grassland, a fishing lake and woodland paths.
-The park is also a Local Nature Resrve with marshes containing the largest freshwater reed bed in London.
+The park is also a Local Nature Reserve with marshes containing the largest freshwater reed bed in London.
 As such it is a great area for birdwatching and wildlife spotting. |

 The park is also the site of the former RAF Hornchurch base which was used in the First and Second World Wars.
 As such there are some historical features including an aircraft dispersal bay, pillboxes, and Tett turrets.